Dealing with Anxiety: Understand The Neuroscience

 The third leg of anxiety lies in our limbic system, the emotional center of the brain.
 It includes the amygdala, hippocampus, and insula.
 These areas process fear, store memory, and emotional salience.
 Experiences of past trauma or chronic stress can cause them to overreact to perceived threats, even when they are not real.
 This emotional overactivation can lead to heightened sensitivity to stress, difficulty self-soothing and feelings of shame, inadequacy, or panic.

 To strengthen the emotional leg, therapists will use Emotion-Focused Therapy (EFT) to access and process core emotions and build capacity for regulation.
 Mindfulness and grounding techniques activate the insula, reduce emotional reactivity and develop body awareness.
 Self-compassion and trauma-informed practices help retrain the emotional brain to feel safe and connected.
-Understanding this neuroscience helps rewire the limbic system to transform fear-based behaviour patterns into grounded and regulated ones.
+Understanding this neuroscience helps rewire the limbic system, transforming fear-based behavioural patterns into grounded, regulated ones.

 Steadying The Stool